All Episodes Plain Text

 Well, obviously, Joni Ernst is the one to really watch.

-But the possibility that, or the likelihood that Lindsey Graham winds up bucking President Trump on the Secretary of Defense nomination is pretty small.
+And then there's Lindsey Graham to a degree, but the possibility that, or the likelihood that Lindsey Graham winds up bucking President Trump on the Secretary of Defense nomination is pretty small.

-Ernst is under incredible pressure from the grassroots, the MAGA roots, the right wing, whatever you want to call it.
+Ernst is under incredible pressure from the grassroots, the MAGA roots, the right-wing, whatever you want to call it.

-She's up for reelection this coming cycle.
+So she's up for reelection this coming cycle.

 The likelihood of her saying no, politically speaking, is pretty low, but I guess we'll have to wait and see.